-The Austin Center for Emotionally Focused Therapy commits to supporting a climate of safety and inclusion for all members.
+The Austin Community for Emotionally Focused Therapy commits to supporting a climate of safety and inclusion for all members.
 We strive to be a community in which all people are valued, respected, and encouraged to freely express themselves in a respectful and inclusive environment that encourages free, meaningful, universal human connection and discourse among members.
 We encourage the free, equal and open expression of all members, as we value meaningful human connection dependent upon such expression.
 These values are inherent in the attachment science and humanistic approach to intervention from which our work derives.
 We recognize EFT as a humanistic modality reliant on collaboration, free expression and respect.
 We insist on respecting the human dignity of all.
 We aim to cultivate a community in which all members freely and respectfully express themselves without fear, intimidation, persecution or marginalization.

 ICEEFT Position Statement on Diversity and Racism

 At the International Center for Excellence in Emotionally Focused Therapy (EFT) we are dedicated to developing secure, resilient individuals and successful trusting relationships between partners and within families across the globe.
 As such, we stand against all forms of racism and discrimination and stand in support of the Black community.
 With new eyes, we condemn the abhorrent impact of systemic racism in our world, our societies, and in our own organization.